-The Rolling Stones were greeted by hundreds of roaring fans on Saturday as they stepped out of their Edinburgh hotel ahead of their Murrayfield gig.
+Video: Rolling Stones greeted by hundreds of fans at Edinburgh hotel

 The iconic band put on a showstopping live performance as they played their first Edinburgh gig in almost 20 years.

 Before they made their way to Murrayfield Stadium, they were greeted by hundreds of adoring fans who had been waiting outside the Balmoral Hotel on Princes Street where the band had been staying.

 Mick Jagger stopped to sign autographs while Ronnie Wood waved to revellers as he carried one of his twin daughters.